UMass Lowell will resume on-campus instruction, research and campus life for Fall 2020. View the plan for more info.

 The Office of Residence Life is also committed to the professional development of the Graduate Fellows, and offers extensive professional development opportunities within the university.
 Professional development funding for opportunities outside of UMass Lowell will be reviewed by Residence Life and will be available depending on the needs of the department and the availability of resources.

-The Assistant Area Coordinator Graduate Fellow assists the Area Coordinator as needed in the overall management of a residential complex.
+The Assistant Area Coordinator (AAC) Graduate Fellow assists the Area Coordinator as needed in the overall management of a residential complex.
 This includes participation in and oversight of occupancy management processes, including the coordination of room changes, roommate conflict mediation, health and safety inspections, work orders, room condition forms, keys, and the opening and closing of the complex.

 The AAC Graduate Fellow assists in the selection, training, and supervision of paraprofessional RA staff.
 This is done through regular one-on-one meetings, semester evaluations, and functional supervision of administrative processes in assigned complex.
 The AAC Graduate Fellow will also directly supervise student work-study office assistants and is expected to maintain regular posted office hours designed to support paraprofessional RA staff and the residential student population.
 The AAC Graduate Fellow will complete all necessary paperwork, hold student conduct meetings and, and implement residential curriculum programming.